jorge-cardona/utilities/bash/README.md

 Here are some utilities to use in bash.

+### Dot Files

+The dot files contains configuration scripts for multiple tools.

+To use the Tmux configuration file install the package and the pluggin manager, create the folder `~/.tmux/scripts` and move the `get-ip.sh` script to it.
+This will enable the next features:

+* Bind the prefix key to `ctrl` + `space`
+* Navigate the history with the mouse scroll wheel
+* Split windows horizontally with `"` and vertically with `%`
+* Move between windows with `<` and `>` arrow keys
+* When a VPN connection is establish display the IP in the status bar
+* Changes the layout's style

 ### Git Multi-Account

 The git-multiacc.sh script helps you with the creation and configuration of new